 "Nothing I've done has been life-changing in and of itself, but all these individual actions and changes have built up to make me feel like actually yes, I can do this.

 "I've discovered I'm much more capable than I ever gave myself credit for before.
-And even the things I'm not sure I can do to begin with… once I start, I can always find a way." – Zaira, February 2016 Launch Pad participant
+And even the things I'm not sure I can do to begin with… once I start, I can always find a way." – Zaira, Career Change Launch Pad participant

 3. Shift Sneak

 If you've been a part of our community at Careershifters for a while, this one might be familiar to you.

 The aim of Shift Sneak is to bring your career change alive through conversations.